knative/docs/docs/eventing/samples/kafka/resetoffset/README.md

     implementation.

 !!! warning
-    Repositioning the ConsumerGroup Offsets will impact the event ordering and is intended for failure recovery scenarios.
+    Repositioning the ConsumerGroup Offsets impacts the event ordering and is intended for failure recovery scenarios.
 This capability needs to be used with caution only after reviewing the [CRD documentation](https://github.com/knative-sandbox/eventing-kafka/tree/main/config/command/resetoffset).